PostHog/posthog.com/contents/handbook/people/hiring-process/how-to-interview.md

 ## Ask about themes, not questions

 Many well-intentioned interviewers will create a list of questions in advance.
-Alas, this makes the interview feel like an interrogation _and_ often leads to a wide range of shallow answers.
-Yep, you ticked a box, but probably made a bad hiring choice.
+This makes the interview feel like an interrogation _and_ often leads to a wide range of shallow answers, so doesn't help anyone.

 You're trying to understand how a human being operates, so go deep.
 It'll be more interesting for both of you, and will give a stronger signal.
 Have a few themes in advance you'll want to ask about.
 For a cultural interview, it might be something like: